goreleaser/godownloader/README.md

 ./goreleaser -source equinoxio -repo [owner/repo]
 ```

-While Equinox.io supports the concept of different release channels, it only `stable` is supported by godownloader.
+While Equinox.io supports the concept of different release channels, only the `stable` channel is supported by godownloader.

 ## Yes, it's true.